uadyfmat/hci-course-testrunner/Activities Management/README.md

 ### Done
 For an activity to be moved to **Done** status, the V&V procedure must have produced satisfactory results or the required corrections must have been made.
+Once the activity has been moved to the **Done** status, the activity should be marked as "completed" in the Trello board and it should be determined whether or not the deadline was met.

 ## Human-Hour KPI (HH)
 The Human-Hour KPI is the unit of measurement used in project management to measure the effort required to complete a task.